dynamicslab/pysensors/README.rst

 Classification
 ^^^^^^^^^^^^^^
 Classification is the problem of predicting which category an example belongs to, given a set of training data (e.g. determining whether digital photos are of dogs or cats).
-The `SSPOC` class is used to solve classification problems.
+The ``SSPOC`` (Sparse Sensor Placement Optimization for Classification) class is used to solve classification problems.
 Users familiar with Scikit-learn will find it intuitive:

 .. code-block:: python